centminmod/centminmod-abuseipdb-reporter/readme.md

 Based on CSF Firewall and AbuseIPDB integration guide at https://www.abuseipdb.com/csf.
 Tailored for Centmin Mod LEMP stack based servers.

+This guide will show you how to set up CSF Firewall so that attempted intrusions against your system are automatically blocked by CSF's Login Failure Daemon (lfd) logged actions.
+It is also possible to use CSF Firewall to pre-emptively block bad IP addresses using [CSF Firewall's blocklist feature and AbuseIPDB's collated blocklist database](#setup).

 * [Dependencies](#dependencies)
 * [Setup](#setup)
 * [Configuration](#configuration)